marcoalopez/Jupyter4DICe/README.md

 ### What is digital image correlation?

-Digital image correlation is an image-based method that uses image recording and tracking techniques to make accurate 2D (or 3D) full-field measurements during the deformation of a sample.
+Digital image correlation is an image-based method that uses digital image recording and tracking techniques to make accurate 2D (or 3D) full-field measurements during the deformation of a sample.
 Tracking coordinate fields allows the user to estimate different parameters of interest such as [displacement](https://en.wikipedia.org/wiki/Displacement_field_(mechanics)) (motion), [strains](https://en.wikipedia.org/wiki/Strain_(materials_science)), strain rates, particle velocities, etc. The technique is non-contact, usually inexpensive, and can be applied at virtually any scale (from [nanometric](https://doi.org/10.1016/j.actamat.2020.05.029) to [plate tectonic](https://doi.org/10.1007/s11340-014-9893-z) scales), becoming increasingly common in many areas of science and engineering.
 In mechanical tests, the amount of information collected compared to [strain gauges](https://en.wikipedia.org/wiki/Strain_gage) such as extensometers is increased due to the ability to provide both local (full field) and average (mean field) information.
 More information on DIC at https://www.idics.org/

 ### What is a Jupyter notebook and how to use it?